MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfigurationConflictSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceConfigurationConflictSummary>`: Conflict summary for a set of device configuration policies.
+`BODYPARAMETER <IMicrosoftGraphDeviceConfigurationConflictSummary>`: Conflict summary for a set of device configuration policies.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ConflictingDeviceConfigurations <IMicrosoftGraphSettingSource[]>]`: The set of policies in conflict with the given setting
     - `[DisplayName <String>]`: Not yet documented
     - `[Id <String>]`: Not yet documented